Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 I use them for lots of three season trail miles, and have come to enjoy their out of the box comfort along with their durability.

-Here's why these boots are worth a look:
+Here's why their boots are worth a look for winter weather:

-Note that I don't wear these boots for snowshoeing, because you can't remove and dry the liner material and I want as much insulation between my feet and the snow as possible.
+Note that I don't wear these boots for snowshoeing, because you can't remove and dry the liner material.
+I want as much dry insulation between my feet and the snow as possible, day after day. (see Baffins below)

 However, for booting it up snow packed trails, or for plowing through slush and mud on a winter hike, these boots are the real deal.